The “Author” (2% of the population)

 You are usually interested in books and new ideas, so this program should appeal to you.
 The possibilities you read about here and the innovative principles will be of special be of interest to you.

 It will be helpful to you to give extra concern to what goes into your body.
 It’s harder for you to sense your body signals, including fullness and true hunger.
 In fact, when you are upset, you may tend to lose interest in food without the normally accompanying hunger sensations.

 On the other hand, you may turn to food for comfort, ignoring the sensations that tell you that you are full.
 For you, with your reduced sensations to hunger and fullness, it all comes down to what emotion you are feeling.
 To help yourself figure this out, use the Surfing the Urge technique.

 You tend to medicate your brain with food when you find yourself in a mood funk, so staying optimistic and positive will help mitigate the negative results of occasional emotional eating.
 Since you don’t get as much pleasure from food as other brain types, you don’t tend to overeat, even when you are eating for emotional reasons, so excess weight isn’t usually a problem for your brain type.

-Since you find it easier to see the positive in things than most of the other brain types, you should find it easier than most other brain types to “snap” yourself out of a mood funk.
-Gratitude and hope come easily for your brain type, so you will find the Word Swap technique to be effective and easy to implement.
+Since you find it easier to see the positive in things than most of the other brain types, you should find it easier than most other brain types to “snap” yourself out of a mood funk with the brain training techniques below.

 You can be moody at times and tend to withdraw from people when you are in a funk.
 If this is not controlled, or you let yourself slip into negative moods too often, others might label you as “troubled.”
 The most effective way for your brain type to get out of a funk is to practice gratitude.
 Think about what you are grateful for and how many blessings you have.